-- 2.11.1 Advertising for cannabis certification(s) shall be professional in nature and may not be designed in such a way as to suggest that patients will obtain certification regardless of their condition or compliance with the requirements of the Act, or in any way that entices minors. - 2.11.2 A practitioner or affiliated clinic/entity shall not publish or cause to be published any advertisement that:
+2.11.1 Advertising for cannabis certification(s) shall be professional in nature and may not be designed in such a way as to suggest that patients will obtain certification regardless of their condition or compliance with the requirements of the Act, or in any way that entices minors.

-- A. Contains false or misleading statements about medical cannabis or about the Program;

-- B. Uses colloquial terms to refer to medical cannabis, including but not limited to pot, weed, dope or grass;

-- C. States or implies the health care practitioner is endorsed by the Department or by the Program, including use of the Department's Medical Cannabis Program logo;

-- D. Includes images of cannabis in its plant or leaf form or of cannabis-smoking paraphernalia; or

-- E. Contains medical symbols that could reasonably be confused with symbols of established medical associations or groups.

-- 2.11.3 Registered Practitioners authorized by the Department pursuant to this Part or entities acting on their behalf, are prohibited from advertising and marketing in any media, including but not limited to:

-- A. Broadcast or electronic media:

-- 1. Radio

-- 2. Television

-- 3. Unsolicited internet pop-up advertising

-- 4. Social media

-- B. Print media:

-- 1. Newspaper

-- C. Other forms:

-- 1. Mass text/messaging communications

-- 2. Mass email communications

-- 3. Medical cannabis or medical cannabis products shall not be displayed in windows or public view.

-- 4. Advertisement in any manner that can be viewable or otherwise perceived as a public space, including, but not limited to, adopt a highway signs, and electronic interstate signs.

-- 5. Solicited/paid patient and/or caregiver reviews/ testimonies/ endorsements.

-A practitioner found by the Department to have violated this Part is prohibited from certifying that patients have a qualifying medical condition for purposes of patient participation in the Program.
-The Department's decision that a practitioner has violated this subdivision is a final decision of the Department.
+- 2.11.2 A practitioner or affiliated clinic/entity shall not publish or cause to be published any advertisement that: - A. Contains false or misleading statements about medical cannabis or about the Program; - B. Uses colloquial terms to refer to medical cannabis, including but not limited to pot, weed, dope or grass; - C. States or implies the health care practitioner is endorsed by the Department or by the Program, including use of the Department's Medical Cannabis Program logo; - D. Includes images of cannabis in its plant or leaf form or of cannabis-smoking paraphernalia; or - E. Contains medical symbols that could reasonably be confused with symbols of established medical associations or groups. - 2.11.3 A practitioner found by the Department to have violated this Part is prohibited from certifying that patients have a qualifying medical condition for purposes of patient participation in the Program.
+The Department's decision that a practitioner has violated this subdivision is a final decision of the Department which may be appealed by an aggrieved party in accordance with Subpart 11 of this Part.